Brazil’s best beach destinations

 Fernando de Noronha is just a one-hour flight from Recife, the capital of the north-eastern state of Pernambuco.
 In the words of Condé Nast Traveller, this enchanting archipelago is “quite possibly the most relaxing and most beautiful place on Earth”.

-The coral reef in this national marine park, a World Heritage Site, is pristine and the waters warm and glass-like, making this glorious island retreat a superb choice for divers, although you are likely to see just as many turtles and multi-hued fish when snorkelling in the shallows.
+The coral reef in this national marine park, a World Heritage Site, is pristine and the waters warm and glass-like, making this glorious island retreat a superb beach holiday in Brazil with choice for divers, although you are likely to see just as many turtles and multi-hued fish when snorkelling in the shallows.

 The hotel here, Pousada Maravilha, is an amazing, exclusive hideaway, with mesmerising ocean views from a gorgeous infinity pool and just eight stylishly appointed bungalows and apartments kitted out with hot tubs and hammocks.
 This suits those who are looking for a truly spoiling, peaceful and secluded seaside escape.